ACManoa/acmanoa.github.io/pages/clubs/switch.md

 ## What is SWITCH?

-SWITCH (Supporting Women in Technology Computing Hawaii) is the culmination of efforts of the awesome students, faculty, and working professionals supporting social change in the ICS department.
+SWITCH (Supporting Women in Technology Computing Hawaii) is a dynamic community of students, faculty, and professionals committed to driving social change within the ICS department.

-Established in Fall 2019, we are officially a UH Manoa RIO, ACM-W Chapter, and Girls Who Code College Loops Chapter.
-We strive to provide useful resources from these organizations to improve your professional, technical, and personal development.
+Established in Fall 2019, we proudly hold the titles of a UH Manoa RIO, ACM-W Chapter, and Girls Who Code College Loops Chapter.
+Our mission is to provide valuable resources from these organizations to enhance your professional, technical, and personal development.

 For more infomation check out our [webpage:](https://switch-uhm.github.io/) [https://switch-uhm.github.io/](https://switch-uhm.github.io/)

 ## What do we do?

-We are a group a community where you can:
+At SWITCH, we offer a supportive environment where you can:

 - Foster Professional & Personal Growth
-- Hear from Industry Professionals
+- Learn from Industry Professionals
-- Explore different CS Industries
+- Explore Various CS Industries
-- Learn about Opportunities in Tech for women
+- Discover Opportunities in Tech for Women

-## Who is welcome?
+## Everyone Is Welcome

-The group is open to all majors and genders!
+Our group is inclusive and welcomes members of all majors and genders.
-Come join us in our [discord:](https://discord.gg/ksxdKeZBxP) [https://discord.gg/ksxdKeZBxP](https://discord.gg/ksxdKeZBxP)
+Join us on [Discord](https://discord.gg/ksxdKeZBxP) to get involved!

 <br>